-Your wedding day is near and while you are still working on final touches for your timeline, we would like to share with you 12 tips that will help you save time during the wedding day and utilize more time for your beautiful wedding day photos.
+Your wedding day is near and while you are still working on final touches for your timeline, we would like to share with you 12 time-saving wedding planning tips for your picture perfect wedding day.
+It will help you save time during the wedding day and utilize more time for your beautiful wedding day photos.
 The key to getting great photos is discussing your timeline in detail with your photographer and allocating time buffers for the unexpected moments early in the day.
 This will help to ensure that everything goes by the plan and photographer’s time is used wisely.

 When you are planning your wedding day, choose a getting ready location that is spacious and full of natural light.
 We will take a good amount of photos there, from candid moments with your bridesmaids and bridal details to putting a dress on and your first bridal portrait.
 Please, choose the environment with many windows, light muted- color walls and lots of unfurnished space.